Pranav-cmyk/Dobot-Vision_Control/readme.md

-# Welcome To the Arduino Based Voice Control Application!
+# Welcome To the Dobot Voice Control Application!
 ## This Tutorial will guide you through the process of setting up and running the application.

 ## Prerequisites